IMQS/htmlrender/readme.md

 Docker image works fine on Ubuntu 20.04 and Arch Linux (2024-04-29)

+*Currently running v1.1.0 on google cloud for IMQS as a workaround*

 ## A0 issue
 There is a bug somewhere - and it very much looks like a bug in chromium or puppeteer, which is causing this system to become unresponsive when rendering A0 PNGs.
 I can't figure it out, because we clamp the resolution to 2000x2000,